Cannabis

 When sprayed into the mouth: A specific cannabis extract (Sativex) is possibly safe.
 This is a prescription-only product in the UK and Canada.
 It is not approved in the US.

 When inhaled: Cannabis is possibly unsafe when used in large amounts or long-term.
-Smoking or vaping cannabis can cause breathing problems.
+Smoking or vaping cannabis can cause breathing problems and is linked with increased risk of heart attack and stroke.
 Vaping products containing THC have been linked to serious lung injury.
 Regularly smoking cannabis may cause CHS and/or dependence.

 Special Precautions & Warnings: